 The university uses a budget model that is comprised of two components: a modified Responsibility Center Management (RCM) model and the strategic investment of central funds.
 This structure allows for decentralized decision-making and control of financial resources at the colleges and support units while still retaining central funds for holistic strategic investment purposes.
 The modified RCM budget model assigns substantial control over resource decisions to individual colleges and support units.
 The underlying premise of the university's decentralized budget model is entrusting academic and support unit leaders with significant control over financial resources, leading to more informed decision-making and better outcomes for the university as a whole.
 Through this decentralized model, colleges in particular are incentivized to increase resources by teaching more credit hours and increasing research activity.
-Auxiliary and earnings units, which are not included in the RCM model, prepare their budgets based on their business plans and projected use of their products and services.
-Research budgets are projected based on historical patterns and anticipated grants that may be received.
+Auxiliary and earnings units, which are not included in the RCM model, prepare their budgets are projected based on historical patterns and anticipated grants that may be received.